Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 64.7, is 7.2 points above Saturday's over/under.
+- The 51.2 combined points per game that these two squads have allowed this season are 7.3 fewer than the 58.5 total in this contest.

-- This contest's over/under is 6.3 points above the 51.2 these two squads combine to allow per game this season.

-- The average total in Cyclones games this season is 50.9, 6.6 points fewer than Saturday's over/under of 57.5 .
+- The Cyclones and their opponents score an average of 50.9 points per game, 7.6 fewer than Saturday's total.

-- The 57.5-point total for this game is 3.1 points below the 60.6 points per game average total in Red Raiders games this season.
+- The 60.6 PPG average total in Red Raiders games this season is 2.1 points more than this game's over/under.

 Iowa State Stats and Trends